Mingda-Ye/AAE6102-Assignment1/README.md

    The positioning errors in open sky areas are mostly less than 30 meters, while in urban areas are large to 100 meters.
 In urban areas, the error in East direction is extremely large, which is due to the blockage of satellites in the west by buildings, which makes the PDOP very large in urban areas.

 ## Task 5 -- Kalman filter-based positioning

+**Develop an Extended Kalman Filter (EKF) using pseudorange and Doppler measurements to estimate user position and velocity.**

 1. **Open air results:**